-Radhanath Swami spoke on the power of devotional music and reminded guests of the popularity of mantra music in mainstream London, when George Harrison teamed with Hare Krishna devotees to record the Radha Krishna Temple album in 1969.
-The ‘Hare Krishna Mantra’ got to number 12 in the charts and the devotional band appeared on the television show, ‘Top of the Pops’.
+Radhanath Swami spoke on the power of devotional music and reminded guests of the popularity of mantra music in mainstream London in 1969, when George Harrison teamed with Hare Krishna devotees to record the Radha Krishna Temple album.
+The track,“Hare Krishna Mantra,” reached number 12 in the charts and the devotional band appeared on the television show, Top of the Pops.

-The evening was enjoyed by all attendees, many of whom were experiencing kirtan for the first time.
-Events in the coming months look to expand and build community as well as providing inspiration for a more widespread project now in the works, called ‘Kirtan UK’.
+The evening was a great success and enthusiastically received by attendees, many of whom were experiencing kirtan for the first time.
+Events in the coming months look to expand and build community as well as to provide inspiration for a more widespread project now in the works, called Kirtan UK.